-Priya Prakash admits that she doesn’t fully remember the moment when her name was announced as the winner of Global Citizen’s 2019 Cisco Youth Leadership Award.
+Priya Prakash admits that she doesn’t fully remember the moment when her name was announced as the winner of the 2019 Global Citizen Prize: Cisco Youth Leadership Award.
 Standing up from her seat in the Royal Albert Hall in London on Dec.
 13, she was in such a state of shock that she even forgot to turn around and hug her mother before walking on stage.

 "It was a very surreal moment," Prakash told Global Citizen.
 "It’s one of those moments that I can only look back on through a video to be like, 'I was a part of that.'
 The award really motivated me and my team because it helped us understand that we’re doing something that’s worthwhile — something that people think is worthwhile."